 Technology will be one of the key ways in which flexibility will be facilitated in education.
 It will make collaboration between educators easy – not just in single locations but across the country and between nations.
 The ease of modern communication technology is a primary means by which educators can access the very latest theories and practice from around the world.

-Technology will increasingly become a part of teaching delivery as well.
+Technology will increasingly become a part of the future of teaching delivery as well.
 This is particularly true for the adult and vocational sectors, as Mr Daryl South, a Course Director in Charles Sturt University’s Faculty of Arts and Education, explained.

 “In the vocational market, most students are studying at the same time as working.
 That means the traditional face-to-face mode of teaching is less common in this sector.
 It’s why learning technologies have been – and will continue to be – important.”

 Mr South also highlighted how university courses are preparing students to embrace the opportunities that technology-integrated learning can present.

 “We’re looking at adding programming specialisations to our courses.
 This will, for example, allow students to develop skills and be able to build apps that will aid their teaching.
 Information technology skills will also be important in the future for managing training and student data.”